wilsonlengo/AT3---Terminal-App/README.md

 ### **_Outline_**
 ####
-The intended user experience is that firstly, the application will welcome the user and then a menu will pop up displaying the available sandwiches to purchase.
+The intended user experience is that firstly, the application will welcome the user  and then ask if they would like to order.
+After that, a menu will pop up displaying the available sandwiches to purchase.
 Following that, the user will be prompted to what sandwich they want and then the application will ask if the user would want any additions from the side menu such as a drink or cookies.
+The program will keep on asking the user if they want additions on the side menu until they say "N", which means "no" to wanting to order anymore.
 Next, the total price is calculated and a receipt is printed on the screen.
 After that, the user would be prompted to if they want their order delivered or not.
 If they want their order delivered, they would they would be prompted to type in their information and this information will be saved and stored in a database.